 As a designer, my math is kind of crappy.
 I don't like to fill my head with figures when I'm working on making a site look good.

 Viktor comes from Bratislava.
 During his university studies of Journalism and German language he moved to Nitra.
 After his studies he spent nearly 3 years in Sydney.
+Apart from fatherhood and design, he is passionate about food and coffee.
+He maintains one of the oldest Slovak foodblogs at delikatesy.sk.

 Imagine having only 4 fonts in your operating system.
 Silly, is it?
 But almost by accident that's what happened to the web.
 The best web fonts were Verdana, Tahoma and Georgia.
 What is special about these fonts is that they are designed to look particularly good on screen rather than in print.